tmhoule/AppUpdates/README.md

 #### Three components
 There are three diffrent parts to this utility.
 A suite of client bash scripts with a GUI tool to view updates, a script that runs on your JSS via a policy, and a configuration file on a webserver.

+#### How does it work?
+The script called ScanForUpdates.sh will download the config file and compare applications listed in there to applications installed on the computer.
+For each application, it'll check the version number and compare it to the version number in your config file.
+If it's an older version on the computer, a note is made that it needs an update by the due date in the config file.
+If the due date passes, then the user is given a countdown and the update is applied at the end.